jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 | buyer   | $1    |        |
 | seller  |       | $1     |

 Sum of all transaction entries is always zero.
-This mechanism provides end-to-end traceability of all money movements within the system.
+One cent lost means someone else gains a cent.
+This mechanism provides end-to-end traceability of all money movements within the system and ensures consistency throughout the payment cycle.

 ## Hosted payment page
-To avoid storing credit card information and having to comply with various heavy regulations, most companies prefer utilizing a widget, provided by PSPs, which store and handle credit card payments for you:
+To avoid storing credit card information and having to comply with various heavy regulations(Payment Card Industry Data Security Standard(PCI DSS)), most companies prefer utilizing a widget, provided by PSPs, which store and handle credit card payments for you:
 ![hosted-payment-page](images/hosted-payment-page.png)

 ## Pay-out flow